GC41G:

 Extreme weather events are, by definition, rare, but can have an outsized impact on human society.
 In this session, we aim to address two related questions with regard to extreme temperature and precipitation events, including drought.
 First, to what extent have extreme events changed in frequency and/or intensity, relative to changes in the mean?
 Second, what climatic influences and physical mechanisms underlie variability and changes in extreme events, and how are extremes in temperature and precipitation related?
 We encourage contributions that utilize new data sources, present novel methods for assessing changes in extremes given limited data, and incorporate observations with physical models.

-Primary Convener: Karen A McKinnon, University of California Los Angeles, Departments of Statistics and Atmospheric & Oceanic Science and Institute of Environment and Sustainability, Los Angeles, United States
+Primary Convener: Karen A McKinnon, University of California Los Angeles, Institute of Environment and Sustainability; Department of Statistics and Data Science; Department of Atmospheric & Oceanic Science, Los Angeles, United States

-Chairs: Karen A McKinnon, University of California Los Angeles, Departments of Statistics and Atmospheric & Oceanic Science and Institute of Environment and Sustainability, Los Angeles, United States, Andrew N Rhines, Harvard University, Cambridge, MA, United States and Paul C Loikith, Portland State University, Geography, Portland, OR, United States
+Chairs: Karen A McKinnon, University of California Los Angeles, Institute of Environment and Sustainability; Department of Statistics and Data Science; Department of Atmospheric & Oceanic Science, Los Angeles, United States, Andrew N Rhines, Harvard University, Cambridge, MA, United States and Paul C Loikith, Portland State University, Geography, Portland, OR, United States

-OSPA Liaison: Karen A McKinnon, University of California Los Angeles, Departments of Statistics and Atmospheric & Oceanic Science and Institute of Environment and Sustainability, Los Angeles, United States
+OSPA Liaison: Karen A McKinnon, University of California Los Angeles, Institute of Environment and Sustainability; Department of Statistics and Data Science; Department of Atmospheric & Oceanic Science, Los Angeles, United States

 Cross-Listed: